Devil666face/F2PbotQiwi/README.md

-# AvitoTracker
+# Free To Pay Volga bot telegram
-This is telegram bot to parsing avito and search new goods.
+This is telegram bot to generate fake screen of payment in bus.
-Use async While True and send message from cycle
+Use:
+qrcode generation
+get query
+qiwi pay